dkettchen/trans_standard_sizing/README.md

 3) Provide information for making trans-sized garments to pass along to a tailor or manufacturer.
 This should include regulatory information, trans-inclusive drafting methods, etc.
     - While the guidance will largely focus on PPE/trade work wear, it should also include advice on formal wear as business casual is required for a lot of office jobs.
+    - The guidance on how to navigate customisation while adhering to PPE regulations should also be applicable to non-trans workers in need of a custom fit for their PPE, as this is not a problem exclusive to trans workers, and everyone deserves (and is required by the regulations to have) well-fitting work wear.

 4) Establish an evidence base to strengthen the business case for companies to use this guidance.